davidkelley/vanilla_sundae/README.md

 =

 Once Bower has been successfully installed, you can grab the project dependencies by running `bower install` from the root folder of this project.

+We also use Coffeelint (http://www.coffeelint.org/) and the configuration file can be found at `./coffeelint.json`.

+_When editing files, ensure that they pass all Coffeelint tests._